School Handbook

 OFFICES

-The school office is open for business each day, Monday through Friday, between 8:00 a.m. and 4:00 p.m.
+The school office is open for business each day, Monday through Friday, between 7:30 a.m. and 3:30 p.m. during the school year unless otherwise indicated on school calendars.
 Anyone who has questions or needs information concerning school policies and activities may call or visit the school office during these hours.
 If a parent must bring homework, books, or other materials to his child during the school day, he must stop at the office to arrange for delivery.
 A parent desiring to visit a classroom during the day should make prior arrangements and must check in at the office.

 PARENT/TEACHER CONFERENCES